stevedekorte/strvct.net/docs/ProjectOverview.md

 #### Reference Loop Avoidance

 Observations use weak references, allowing garbage collection of both posters and listeners.
-The Notification system automatically removes observerations when the listener is collected.
+The Notification system automatically removes observations when the listener is collected.

 ## Storage